Properties of independence in $\mathrm{NSOP}_3$ theories: Introduction

 \begin{theorem} Let $T$ be $\mathrm{NSOP}_{3}$, and $p(x)$ an internally $\mathrm{NSOP}_{1}$ type.
 Then $p(x)$ is co-$\mathrm{NSOP}_{1}$. \end{theorem}

 See Definitions \ref{4-consop1} and \ref{4-internally}.
 When $T$ is only assumed to be $\mathrm{NSOP}_{4}$, we give an internally simple type $p(x)$ for which this fails.

-We then interpret the proof of this result as well the results of Chernikov in \cite{Che14} (and their direct generalization to $\mathrm{N}$-$\omega$-$\mathrm{DCTP}_{2}$) in terms of the \textit{characteristic sequences} introduced by Malliaris in \cite{Mal10} to relate ``classification-theoretic properties" of a theory to the ``graph-theoretic properties" of hypergraphs, and used by Malliaris in \cite{Mal12} to study Keisler's order.
-Internally to a type $p(x)$, what the ambient theory perceives to be an instance of co-$\mathrm{NSOP}_{1}$ (an instance of $\mathrm{NSOP}_{1}$ with parameters realizing $p(x)$) is simply a definable hypergraph making no reference to consistency.
+We then interpret the proof of this result as well the results of Chernikov in \cite{Che14} (and their direct generalization to $\mathrm{NDCTP}_{2}$) in terms of the \textit{characteristic sequences} introduced by Malliaris in \cite{Mal10} to relate ``classification-theoretic properties" of a theory to the ``graph-theoretic properties" of hypergraphs, and used by Malliaris in \cite{Mal12} to study Keisler's order.
+Internally to a type $p(x)$, what the ambient theory perceives to be an instance of co-$\mathrm{SOP}_{1}$ (an instance of $\mathrm{SOP}_{1}$ with parameters realizing $p(x)$) is simply a definable hypergraph making no reference to consistency.
 Model-theoretic properties of a theory will give control of the graph-theoretic structure of hypergraphs definable in that theory, similarly to Shelah's classic result that an definable bipartite graph with the order property in an $\mathrm{NSOP}$ theory must even have the independence property.
-Applied in the case where the model-theoretic properties, such as simplicity and $\mathrm{NSOP}_{1}$, are assumed of the internal structure on $p(x)$, this will illuminate the proof in \cite{Che14} of co-simplicity in $\mathrm{NTP}_{2}$ theories and our proof of co-$\mathrm{NSOP}_{1}$ in $\mathrm{N}$-$\omega$-$\mathrm{DCTP}_{2}$ and $\mathrm{NSOP}_{3}$ theories.
+Applied in the case where the model-theoretic properties, such as simplicity and $\mathrm{NSOP}_{1}$, are assumed of the internal structure on $p(x)$, this will illuminate the proof in \cite{Che14} of co-simplicity in $\mathrm{NTP}_{2}$ theories and our proof of co-$\mathrm{NSOP}_{1}$ in $\mathrm{NDCTP}_{2}$ and $\mathrm{NSOP}_{3}$ theories.

 In Section 4, we discuss how internally $\mathrm{NSOP}_{1}$ types interrelate within the ambient structure of a $\mathrm{NSOP}_{3}$ theory, showing that their behavior is similar to how they would interrelate in a globally $\mathrm{NSOP}_{1}$ theory.
 By the Kim-Pillay characterization of $\mathrm{NSOP}_{1}$, Theorem 9.1 of \cite{KR17}, for no reasonable notion of independence could a full independence theorem hold in an $\mathrm{SOP}_{1}$ (that is, non-$\mathrm{NSOP}_{1}$) theory.
-However, we prove an independence theorem between internally $\mathrm{NSOP}_{1}$ types in $\mathrm{NSOP}_{3}$ theories:
+However, we prove an independence theorem between internally $\mathrm{NSOP}_{1}$ types in $\mathrm{NSOP}_{3}$ theories (here, $a \subset p(\mathbb{M})$ means that $a$ is a tuple obtained by concatenating tuples realizing $p$ whose coordinates are in $\mathbb{M}$, as the standard model-theoretic notation would suggest):

 \begin{theorem} Let $T$ be $\mathrm{NSOP}_{3}$, and let $p_{1}, p_{2}, p_{3}$ be internally $\mathrm{NSOP}_{1}$ types over $M$.
 Let $a_{1} \equiv_{M} a'_{1} \subset p_{1}(\mathbb{M})$, $ a_{2} \subset p_{2}(\mathbb{M})$, $ a_{3} \subset p_{3}(\mathbb{M})$.
 If $a_{1} \ind^{K^{*}}_{M} a_{2}$, $a'_{1} \ind^{K^{*}}_{M} a_{3}$, $a_{2} \ind^{K^{*}}_{M} a_{3}$, there is some $a''_{1}$ with $a''_{1} \models \mathrm{tp}(a_{1}/Ma_{2}) \cup \mathrm{tp}(a'_{1}/Ma_{3})$.
 Moreover, $a''_{1}$ can be chosen with $a_{2}a_{3} \ind^{K^{*}}_{M}a''_{1}$, $a_{2}a''_{1} \ind^{K^{*}}_{M} a_{3}$ and $a_{3}a''_{1} \ind^{K^{*}}_{M} a_{2}$. \end{theorem}